"A Candlestick of Pure

 A Witness

-Testimony was published bi-monthly
+and A Testimony was published

-(six issues per year) and was
+bi-monthly (six issues per year) and was

 distributed by mail without cost to many

 appreciative readers.
-The
+The articles were

-articles were printed in four columns of
+printed in four columns of text on both

-14-1/2 in. paper which, when folded double
+sides of 9 X 14-1/2 in. paper which, when

-and fold-stapled together
+folded double and fold-stapled together with

-with a folded cover, formed a magazine
+a folded cover, formed a magazine measuring

-measuring 7-1/4 in. wide by 9
+7-1/4 in. wide by 9 in. high.
+Each issue

-24 pages of two-column
+contained either 20 or 24 pages of

-were printed at the top of
+contents were printed at the top of the

-the first page of text in each issue.
+first page of text in each issue.
 See A

-Witness and A Testimony Chronological for
+Witness and A Testimony Chronological for images of the

 Transcription notes: